 Whyte Rose & Violet, Scribes is the dream of Berkeley, California author Ellen L. Ekstrom.
-After five years with Central Avenue Publishing, LLC, Ellen struck out on her own with an independent press dedicated to fantasy, historical and literary fiction.
+After five years with Central Avenue Publishing, LLC, Ellen struck out independently with a small press dedicated to fantasy, historical and literary fiction.
 The dream is simple – to offer stories, stories that we like to write and share with people of like minds and interests.

-Fascinated by all things medieval since childhood, Ellen is now studying Late Anglo-Saxon England in preparation for two forthcoming novels, Swannsaeld, and The Sometime Queen.
+Fascinated by all things medieval since childhood, Ellen is now studying Late Anglo-Saxon England to prepare two forthcoming novels, Swannsaeld, and The Sometime Queen.

-The genres Ellen prefers to work in are fantasy/historical: her first novel was The Legacy, a tale of fourteenth-century Florence and Tuscany, followed by her retelling of the St. George and the Dragon legend, Armor of Light, and St. Edmund Wood, an homage to the stories of Thomas Hardy and the Bronte sisters.
-Once in a while she delves into matters of the modern heart, as evidenced by her novels in the Midwinter Sonata series and her award-winning book, What She Wished For… a Cautionary Tale.
-Just as a painter has many subjects to bring to a canvas, Ellen believes that there are many stories to tell and to limit oneself to a niche isn’t the way she lives and thinks.
+The genres Ellen prefers to work in are fantasy/historical: her first novel was The Legacy, a tale of fourteenth-century Florence and Tuscany, followed by her retelling of the St. George and the Dragon legend, Armor of Light, its sequel Ascalon, and the first in her series of Cheshire Tales, St. Edmund Wood, an homage to the stories of Thomas Hardy and the Bronte sisters.
+Once in a while, she delves into matters of the modern heart, as evidenced by her novels in the Midwinter Sonata series and the WRV edition of her award-winning book, "A Knight on Horseback," retitled What She Wished For… a Cautionary Tale.
+Just as a painter has many subjects to bring to a canvas, Ellen believes that there are many stories to tell, and to limit oneself to a niche isn’t the way she lives and thinks.

 Photo courtesy of Saul Bromberger and Susan Hoover Photography, c 2022